kawaiizenbo/Roundrect/README.md

 # Roundrect
 Theme for Powercord or BetterDiscord starring your favorite shape
+Integrates RadialStatus and RevertRebrand
 ## How to install
 ### Powercord:
 Install [Theme Toggler](https://github.com/redstonekasi/theme-toggler), then put the `Roundrect-theme` folder into your themes folder